▪Simulation Results of Risks and Opportunities

 ▪Impact:

-In order to promote low-carbon transformation, the Company continues to research and develop net-zero technologies and green low-carbon products, resulting in increased research and development costs; In addition, we are replacing traditional energy-consuming and carbon-emitting equipment and fuels with high-efficiency and low-emission equipment and fuels, which will result in increased capital expenditures and production costs.
+In order to promote low-carbon transformation, the Company continues to research and develop net-zero technologies and green and low-carbon products, resulting in increased research and development costs.
+In addition, the Company is phasing out and replacing traditional energy-consuming and carbon-emitting equipment and fuels with high-efficiency and low-emission equipment and fuels, which will result in increased capital expenditures and production costs.

 ▪Scenarios:

-Under the net-zero trend, operators in each industry have activated their net-zero emission strategies and are demanding a reduction in carbon emissions across the value chain, citing the NZE proposed by the IEA in the 2022 WEO report and the self-defined expected contribution of Taiwan respectively, to assess the potential financial impact on the Company.
+Under the net-zero trend, operators in all industries have adopted their net-zero emission strategies and are demanding a reduction in carbon emissions across the value chain, citing the NZE proposed by the IEA in the 2022 WEO report and the NDCs proposed by the Republic of China respectively.
+These are used to assess the potential financial impact on the Company.

 ▪Financial Impact Assessment: